Electric Bike and Scooter Share

 E-bikes may be ridden anywhere that conventional bikes are ridden and must follow the same rules of operation and use.

 Rules for scooters are similar to those for bicycles.
 Scooters may operate in most places bicycles are allowed such as bike lanes, paved trails and in streets.
-Additionally, scooters may be ridden sidewalks except where the building face is adjacent to the sidewalk and riders must yield to pedestrians on sidewalks.
+Scooters may not be ridden on sidewalks where a building face abuts the sidewalk.
+Riders must always yield to pedestrians.

 Additional general regulations include: